Report on the news that matters to your community and don't let us miss a beat. Send in your stories and photos.

 But, on the other hand, I've seen much improvement over the years, at least on my end of the spectrum.
 I'm more on the east end, but I still venture westward most days..
 You see, all of Jamaica is my area, from the 40 projects where I began, to the east end, where I am today.

 It's only a 10 minute drive down the Blvd.
 I'm a regular at IS8 for the games, my nephew is a baller.

-I gget what you're saying, and we'll see if you truly have a hidden agenda.3 weeks ago
+I gget what you're saying, and we'll see if you truly have a hidden agenda.2 months ago

 Cleanupjamaicaqueens: I've noticed a pattern of where yo do a majority of your filming.
 The downtown, and surrounding area's of South Jamaica, which I stated was a cesspool.
 But you also fail to mention, as I also stated much of these properties are privately owned.
 The city has little recourse, except for to fine the owners.